-10.4.
-This method is set out in EN 15440 2011: Solid recovered fuels - Method for the determination of biomass content.
-A standard that provides methodologies for determining the biomass fraction of a representative waste sample.

-10.5.
-This method relies on the fact that, under the conditions specified in the standard, biomass materials will dissolve and whatever is left undissolved will therefore be fossil-derived.
+- A9.4 This method is set out in EN ISO 21644:2021 Measuring the Biomass Content of Solid Recovered Fuels (SRF).
+A standard that provides methodologies for determining the biomass fraction of a representative waste sample. - A9.5 This method relies on the fact that, under the conditions specified in the standard, biomass materials will dissolve and whatever is left undissolved will therefore be fossil-derived.
 Since the dissolution method can be used to directly determine the GCV of the biomass in the sample, it's use is preferred over that of the manual sorting.